Portable Contents Insurance

 Coverage at home

-Bicycles will be covered by GIO Contents Insurance if they’re lost or damaged in an insured event that occurs at home.
-Outdoor storage spaces do qualify as part of the insured address, so the bike doesn’t need to be in the house — theft from, or damage that occurs within, a shed or garage will also be covered.
+Bicycles and also personal transportation vehicles (which include e-bicycles) will be covered by GIO Contents Insurance if they’re lost or damaged in an insured event that occurs at the insured address.
+As we cover contents at the insured address your bicycle and e-bicycle don’t need to be in the house — theft from, or damage that occurs within a shed or garage at the insured address will also be covered.

 Coverage outside the home

-To ensure your bicycle is covered even when it’s out and about with you, consider Portable Valuables cover, which is:
+To ensure your bicycle (not an e-bicycle see below) is covered even when it’s out and about with you, consider Unspecified Portable valuables cover, which is:

-We’ll pay up to $1,000 per bike and you don’t need to specify it on your policy.
+We’ll pay up to $1,000 per bike, up to the total sum insured shown on your certificate of insurance, and you don’t need to specify it on your policy.

 What’s not covered

-Bicycles won’t be covered if the incident for which you want to claim occurred while you were using the bike for racing or pace-making.
+Bicycles (not e-bicycles) won’t be covered if the incident for which you want to claim occurred while you were using the bike for racing or pace-making.

 Learn more about Contents Insurance